tevendale/ShowFitFile/readme.txt

 Show Fit File is a sports & fitness oriented plugin that allows you to add a map and summary exercise data from a fit, gpx or tcx file.
 The maps are generated using leafletJS with the map tiles provided by OpenStreetMap.

+These files are produced by fitness, running and cycling computers, such as Garmin, Polar, Suunto, Wahoo and Hammerhead devices.
+The files can usually be downloaded either directly from the device, or via the manufacturer's portal.

-Both a Gutenberg Block and Shortcode versions are present in this plugin.
+Both a Gutenberg Block and Shortcode (.fit files only) versions are present in this plugin.

 == Installation ==

 This section describes how to install the plugin and get it working.

-1. Upload complete 'showfit' folder to `/wp-content/plugins/` directory
+1. Upload complete 'showfitfile' folder to `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Upload a .fit file to your Media Library
 4. Add the ShortCode or Block to your post